 The best traditions brought happiness instead of hassle and smiles instead of stress.
 They were activities that we asked for again and again.
 And we actually had fun doing them!

 That is what traditions are all about.

 So yes, traditions matter.
-If you choose them wisely, they will create memories that last a lifetime.
+If you choose them wisely, they will strengthen your family and create memories that will last a lifetime.